Today we celebrate the Feast of the Nativity of John the Baptist

 Israel, through whom I show my glory.”

-We welcome in our midst the Apostle our Bishop Gregory Parks.
-May his apostolic ministry leading the church in Central Florida pour forth God’s anointing on all those who faith is open to God’s anointing.
+We welcome in our midst the Apostle our Bishop Gregory Parkes.
+May his apostolic ministry leading the church in Central Florida pour forth God’s anointing on all those whose faith is open to God’s anointing.